HardlyDifficult/Tutorials/Chapter4.md

 # 4) Ground detection & Ladders

+TODO

 ## 4.1) Rotate entities when they walk the other way

-Flip the entity when they switch between walking left and walking right.
+Flip the entity when they switch between walking left and right.

 <details><summary>How</summary>